 - Then they only want ads to appear in the Search Engine Results Page (SERP) and not on partner networks, etc.

+Where Can I Learn More About Adwords?The best place to start is Google’s Best Practices for AdWords.
 If you're interested in a course, I highly recommend the Jeffalytics PPC Adwords training.

+I Need Someone To Manage My Adwords Account.
+Can You Help?Yes, we can.
+Get in touch and let us know what you need.
+We’ll be in touch to discuss your full requirements and to see if we can work with your business.
 So there you have it.
 Choosing Adwords over the simplified version of Adwords (express) gives you more features and more control.
 Better control and access to more features, in the right hands, can mean a huge difference in your ad spend and more profit for your business.

 Keith is the founder of Fat Frog Media.
 He has worked in the tech, fitness, food, and hospitality industries.
 Keith helps businesses improve their marketing and conversion rates.